January 31, 2022 3 min read

 If it's time for you to grab a santoku, I've picked out our top 5 santokus so you can find the right one!

 This is just about the right first-knife for anyone.
-The steel cuts like crazy, but doesn't rust and chip easily.
+The steel cuts like crazy, but doesn't rust easily.
 It has a classic Japanese aesthetic without being fussy, and it feels fantastic in the hand.
 It's also super affordable, making it accessible to almost anyone.

 Need a gift for a wedding, birthday or Christmas?
 This guy is the way to go.
 It's got a clean, modern look, it cuts like crazy, and it's super ergonomic.
 Need I say more?